Realizing Resource Recycling

 Introduction of case studies through case study brochures, dissemination of information for the general public, and support for inter-company collaboration

-To accelerate the creation of new circulation businesses and social implementation by disseminating case studies and providing feedback on in-house technologies and measures by assessing the latest information
+To accelerate the creation of new cyclical businesses and social implementation by disseminating case studies and providing feedback on in-house technologies and measures by assessing the latest information

 J-CEP (Japan Circular Economy Partnership)